ebelingbarros/Final-project-Spiced-bootcamp/README.md

 xxxxx

 ## File Descriptions
-capstone_notebook.ipynb: The code contained in this Jupyter notebook cleans and prepares the data, carries out the EDA analysis and generates the Machine Learning regression model.
+- `capstone_notebook.ipynb`: The code contained in this Jupyter notebook cleans and prepares the data, carries out the EDA analysis and generates the Machine Learning regression model.
-data: The folder contains the exame500.csv csv file, in which the data for the project is stored.
+- `data`: The folder contains the exame500.csv csv file, in which the data for the project is stored.

 ## Methodology